World leaders who skipped past UN meetings get their moment

 Venezuelan President Nicolás Maduro has good reason not to travel to New York for the annual United Nations gathering of world leaders.
 But this year’s virtual U.N.
 General Assembly format means he can be heard without having to come to New York — or risk an uprising back home if he left the country.

-Instead, Maduro will speak from the comfort of the presidential palace, renewing his place on the international stage after missing out on last year’s event.
+Instead, Maduro spoke from the comfort and safety of the presidential palace, renewing his place on the international stage after missing out on last year’s event.

 “This opens up an opportunity that Maduro doesn’t usually have,” Venezuelan analyst Luis Vicente Leon said.
 “On a net scale, he comes out winning.”